Published on Brock University (http://brocku.ca)

 Can I go on an archaeological dig?

 In odd numbered years (i.e. 2007, 2009, 2011 etc), we offer a study tour in Mediterranean countries.
 For example, in 2007, Dr Allison Glazebrook took students to Greece, in 2009 Dr Elizabeth Greene took students on a study tour through Turkey, and in 2011 Dr Katharine von Stackelberg took students to Italy as Drs Michael Carter and Carol Merriam had done earlier on different occasions.
-In 2013, the study tour returned to Turkey, led by Dr Fanny Dolansky.
-The location of the study tour for 2015 will be announced during the 2014-2015 academic year, usually by December.
+In 2013, the study tour returned to Turkey, led by Dr Fanny Dolansky; in May 2015 the study tour will once again go to Turkey.

 These overseas courses offer a once-in-a-lifetime chance to explore the contemporary culture as well as hands on learning about ancient Greece and Rome.
 Brock offers generous bursaries and the Department of Classics has raised considerable money for scholarships and travel awards to support student travel.

 Yes!
 The Classics department at Brock has 10 permanent professors.
 Most were hired in the past few years and all are enthusiastic teachers.
 We consider our students to be at heart of the department and take pride in knowing all of our students.
 In upper years (3rd and 4th year especially) the classes are smaller and the students and professors interact in a seminar classroom setting.